Peter Fonda: Later career

-His final portrayal was in the Vietnam War movie The Last Full Measure, whose director Todd Robinson, has recounted that Peter Fonda was able to view that film in its entirety before his death, and got emotional upon viewing it.
+His final portrayal was in the Vietnam War movie The Last Full Measure, whose director Todd Robinson, has recounted that Fonda was able to view that film in its entirety before his death, and got emotional upon viewing it.

 Honors

 In 2000, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 Personal life

-Fonda was married three times, he married his first wife Susan Brewer in 1961; together they had three children, Bridget, Justin, and Thomas McGuane (stepson).
+Fonda was married three times.
+He married his first wife, Susan Brewer, in 1961; together they had three children: Bridget, Justin, and Thomas McGuane (stepson).
 They divorced in 1974 after 13 years of marriage.
-Fonda married his second wife Portia Rebecca Crockett, in 1975.
+Fonda married his second wife, Portia Rebecca Crockett, in 1975.
 The marriage lasted for 36 years until they divorced in 2011.
-Fonda married his third wife Margaret DeVogelaere, in 2011.
+Fonda married his third wife, Margaret DeVogelaere, in 2011.
 The marriage lasted for eight years until Fonda's death in 2019.

 Political views

 In 2011, Fonda and Tim Robbins produced The Big Fix, a documentary that examined the role of BP in the Deepwater Horizon oil spill and its effects on the Gulf of Mexico.
 At a press conference at the Cannes Film Festival, Fonda stated that he had written to President Barack Obama about the spill and criticized him as a "fucking traitor" for allowing "foreign boots on our soil telling our military—in this case the Coast Guard—what they can and could not do, and telling us, the citizens of the United States, what we could or could not do.

 In June 2018, Fonda went on Twitter to criticize President Donald Trump's administration's enforcement of U.S. immigration policy by Jeff Sessions for separating children from their parents at the Mexican border, writing that "We should rip Barron Trump from the arms of First Lady Melania Trump and put him in a cage with pedophiles."
 He also suggested that Americans should seek out names of Immigration and Customs Enforcement (ICE) agents in order to protest outside of their homes and the schools of their children.
 The Secret Service opened an investigation based on a report from the Trump family.
 White House Press Secretary Sarah Huckabee Sanders (daughter of prominent Republican politician Mike Huckabee), was also the object of Fonda's tweets, in which he suggested that "Maybe we should take her (Sanders') children away..."

 In another later deleted tweet, Fonda targeted United States Department of Homeland Security Secretary Kirstjen Nielsen by calling her a "vulgar" name and calling for Nielsen to be "put in a cage and poked at by passersby ..."

 Fonda stated that he deleted his tweet regarding Barron Trump, saying that he "immediately regretted it and sincerely apologize to the family for what I said and any hurt my words have caused."
 Backlash to Fonda's tweets resulted in a call for a boycott of his newest film, Boundaries, and other Sony projects.
 Sony Pictures released Boundaries as planned on June 22, 2018, but released a statement stating that Fonda's comments "are abhorrent, reckless and dangerous, and we condemn them completely."